thekilian/Python-pratica/uri/beginner-problems.md

 # SUBJECT: SEQUENTIAL

+## 1000 - Hello World!

+Welcome to URI Online Judge!

+Your first program in any programming language is usually "Hello World!".
+In this first problem all you have to do is print this message on the screen.

+**Input**
+This problem has no input.

+**Output**
+You must print the message Hello World! and then the endline as shown below.

 ## 1001 - Extremely basic

 Read 2 integer values and store them in variables, named A and B and make the sum of these two variables, assigning its result to the variable X. Print X as shown below.
 Don't present any message beyond what is being specified and don't forget to print the end of line after the result, otherwise you will receive “Presentation Error”.